What is a laser?

 - Class II – These are low-power visible lasers that emit above Class I levels but at a radiant power not above 1 mW.
 The concept is that the human aversion reaction to bright light will protect a person.

-- Class IIIB - These are moderate-power lasers.
-These are the so called "cold lasers".
+- Class IIIB – These are moderate-power lasers.
+These are the so-called “cold lasers”.
 They have limited penetration ability into the body.
-There are more superficial applications for this class laser.
+There are more superficial applications for this class of laser.

-- Class IV - These are high-power lasers.
+- Class IV – These are high-power lasers.
 They are the class of lasers that have many therapeutic applications in medicine.
 They are used in surgery for cutting tissue and ablating tissue.
-They also have application to reach deep into the body through intact skin to stimulate the body to achieve certain very desirous results.
+They also have applications to reach deep into the body through intact skin to stimulate the body to achieve certain very desirable results.

 What is laser therapy?

 Laser therapy employs the use of a laser beam to activate certain areas of the body in order to gain very specific types of response.
 The type of response that can be obtained is dependent upon the strength of the laser beam.

 The stronger the laser beam, the more penetrating it can be into the body.
 Low-level lasers can penetrate very little into the body because they lack the amplification to penetrate through tissues.
 As such, their application in the body is very limited.
 They reach a few millimeters into the skin, and they are able to stimulate the autonomic nervous system of the body to a certain degree.